We’re looking forward to the contests at State Convention!

-Pre-Convention Contests (due in December 2012) – Essay, T-shirt design, board game design, poetry, program cover design.
+Pre-Convention Contests (due in December 2012) – Essay, T-shirt design, board game design, poetry, program cover design, video.
 (Each school can enter only one submission per category.)

 Olympika: You can compete in up to four pool relay races OR various “track and field events” (e.g. throwing a toothpick “javelin”).